For the top destinations for forest holidays in the UK, keep reading!

 Explore Rothiemurchus Forest in the Cairngorms, Scotland

 The Scottish Highlands are undeniably one of the most stunning regions in the UK.
 And the Cairngorms National Park in the East Highlands is a fabulous place to enjoy the great outdoors.
 Camping yurts and glamping pods offer a unique way to experience this secluded part of the world.
-Rothiemurchus Forest is one of the jewels of the Cairngorms National Park, and it has even received praise from the grandfather of nature and wildlife, Sir David Attenborough himself, who dubbed the forest as “one of the glories of wild Scotland.”
+Rothiemurchus Forest is one of the jewels of the Cairngorms National Park.
+It has even received praise from the grandfather of nature and wildlife, Sir David Attenborough himself, who dubbed the forest: “one of the glories of wild Scotland.”
 The forest is an idyllic way to hike toward mountains such as Braeriach, and adjacent is other incredible wooded areas, such as Glen Feshie.

 Discover the beauty of Southern Scotland: Forest of Ae

 The Forest of Ae is set between Nithsdale and Annandale in Dumfries and Galloway.
 First planted in the 1920s, Ae Forest is primarily made up of Sitka spruce, and it has a special status for the conservation of the red squirrel.
 There are a number of mountain bike trails as well as some beautiful walks.
 During the autumn, it’s the perfect place to go and take in some stunning colors and views.
 With pet-friendly holiday cottages just 30 minutes drive from Ae Forest, it is the perfect opportunity to enjoy some forest holidays with your four-legged friends as well!
 Of all of the British forest holidays, Scotland really boasts some of our favorite destinations.

 Cwm Rheidol, Ceredigion: Welsh forest holidays